Valentina Tereshkova: Legacy

 Numerous objects and places were named after Tereshkova in the USSR and Russia.
 Novopromyshna Square in Tver was renamed Tereshkova Square in 1963.

 In 1967, Gregory Postnikov created a sculpture of Tereshkova for Cosmonaut Alley in Moscow.
-There is a monument in Bayevsky District of Altai Territory, Siberia, close to her landing place of 53°N, 80°E. In August 1970, Tereshkova was among the first group of living people to have a lunar crater named after them.
+There is a monument in Bayevsky District of Altai Territory, Siberia, close to her landing site.
+In August 1970, Tereshkova was among the first group of living people to have a lunar crater named after them.
 Tereshkova crater is located on the far side of the Moon.

-Fashion designer Pierre Cardin was inspired to create his famous Space Age styles after visiting the Soviet Union in 1963 and seeing photos of Tereshkova in her spacesuit and helmet.
+Fashion designer Pierre Cardin was inspired to create his Space Age styles after visiting the Soviet Union in 1963 and seeing photos of Tereshkova in her spacesuit and helmet.

-In 2003 Tereshkova was portrayed by Apollonia Vanova in the 2003 made-for-TV movie of Madeleine L'Engle's A Wrinkle in Time.
+In 2003 Tereshkova was portrayed by Apollonia Vanova in a 2003 made-for-TV movie of Madeleine L'Engle's A Wrinkle in Time.

-None of the other four in Tereshkova's early group flew and, in October 1969, the pioneering female cosmonaut group was dissolved.
-Even though there were plans for further flights by women, it took 19 years until the second woman, Svetlana Savitskaya, flew into space.

-In 1997, London-based electronic pop group Komputer released a song entitled "Valentina" which gives a more-or-less direct account of her career as a cosmonaut.
+In 1997, London-based electronic pop group Komputer released a song entitled "Valentina" which describes her career as a cosmonaut.
 It was released as a single and appears on their album The World of Tomorrow.
 The 2000 album Vostok 6 by Kurt Swinghammer is a concept album about Tereshkova.
-The 2015 album The Race for Space by Public Service Broadcasting also has a song featuring the Smoke Fairies entitled "Valentina".
+The 2015 album The Race for Space by Public Service Broadcasting (feat.
+Smoke Fairies) included a track entitled "Valentina".
 In the same year, Findlay Napier's album VIP: Very Interesting Persons included a song "Valentina", written in her honour by Napier and Boo Hewerdine.
 In 2015, a short film entitled Valentina's Dream was released by Meat Bingo Productions.
 The film stars Rebecca Front as Tereshkova and is based on an interview by the former cosmonaut where she expressed a desire to journey to Mars.